 - Trailheads: Starfish Lagoon, Tongue Point, Yuquot (Friendly Cove)

-- Shuttles: Air Nootka floatplane, water taxi, or MV Uchuck III
+- Shuttles: Air Nootka floatplane, Shorebird Expeditions water taxi, or MV Uchuck III ferry

 - Cable car crossings: None

-- Camping: 5 – 7 sites (water sources, no food lockers, no pit toilets)
+- Camping: 5 – 7 sites (water sources, no food caches)

 - Structures: Ropes